-Visit the dPlan|ArtsReady tool to subscribe today!
+Visit the dPlan|ArtsReady tool to begin your planning process or access your existing readiness plan today!

 South Arts began work on a national initiative for preparedness in the arts shortly after the 2005 hurricane season.
 In the wake of Hurricanes Katrina and Rita, we collected and distributed $200,000 to artists and arts organizations affected by the disaster.
 However, South Arts quickly realized that arts organizations had either no readiness plans or insufficient readiness plans, a problem that made their organizational comebacks after Katrina/Rita challenging, if not impossible.
 With funding from The Andrew W. Mellon Foundation, and assistance from the University of California/Berkeley’s IT and Continuity staff and the Mississippi Arts Commission, South Arts began researching business continuity.
 As a result the ArtsReady initiative was born.
 We started with a library resource for organizations so they could research and learn about planning.
 Shortly after, with more support from The Andrew W. Mellon Foundation and guidance from our technology partner, Fractured Atlas, we developed the original online ArtsReady platform; version 1.0 of the ArtsReady platform launched in September 2011.
 We have presented training workshops and webinars across the country, and have been part of the creation and implementation of the National Coalition for Arts’ Preparedness and Emergency Response, and the Performing Arts Readiness project.
 ArtsReady has received additional funding from the National Endowment for the Arts, the Doris Duke Charitable Foundation, and many state and regional partners.